lukibahr/stars/README.md

 ## Go

+- [projectdiscovery/notify](https://github.com/projectdiscovery/notify) - Notify is a Go-based assistance package that enables you to stream the output of several tools (or read from a file) and publish it to a variety of supported platforms.
+- [brianshea2/addr.tools](https://github.com/brianshea2/addr.tools) - possibly useful tools for the Internet
+- [glanceapp/glance](https://github.com/glanceapp/glance) - A self-hosted dashboard that puts all your feeds in one place
+- [semaphoreui/semaphore](https://github.com/semaphoreui/semaphore) - Modern UI and powerful API for Ansible, Terraform/OpenTofu/Terragrunt, PowerShell and other DevOps tools.
 - [Paca-AI/paca](https://github.com/Paca-AI/paca) - AI-native, free, open-source alternative to Jira, Trello, ClickUp & Monday.
 Built for Scrum teams where humans and AI agents collaborate as equals — on the same board, the same sprints, the same goals.
 Self-hosted.
 Fully customizable via config and plugins.
 - [lima-vm/lima](https://github.com/lima-vm/lima) - Linux virtual machines, with a focus on running containers
 - [milvus-io/milvus](https://github.com/milvus-io/milvus) - Milvus is a high-performance, cloud-native vector database built for scalable vector ANN search